galaxyproject/admin-training/intro/05-tool-shed/shed_intro.md

 ## Please Interrupt!

-We are here to answer your questions.
+We like to answer your questions.

 ---